-CHAPTER 11: CERTIFICATE PROGRAMS IN BUSINESS ADMINISTRATION AND HEALTH SCIENCE
+CHAPTER 11: CERTIFICATE PROGRAMS IN HEALTH SCIENCE, BUSINESS ADMINISTRATION and COMPUTER SCIENCE

-UoPeople's fully online certificate programs can be completed in approximately 5 months, or two terms, and offer specialized education that provides students with valuable skills for work and career aspirations.
-We offer nine certificate programs in the.
-Each focused program provides specific skills to help advance your career, from Marketing to Public Health, Biology to Accounting.
+UoPeople's fully online certificate programs offer specialized education that provides students with valuable skills for work and career aspirations.
+We offer nine certificate programs, with each program providing specific skills to help advance your career, from Marketing to Public Health, Biology to Accounting to Computer Science.
 The language of instruction for these programs is English.